WLFI (WLFI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 WLFI Historical Price

-According to the latest data gathered on WLFI live price page, the current price of WLFI is 0.1425USD.
+According to the latest data gathered on WLFI live price page, the current price of WLFI is 0.1381USD.
 The circulating supply of WLFI(WLFI) is

 In the past 24 hours, WLFI has shown a price movement of